Cirdans-Home/IRfun/README.md

 # IRfun
-Iterative Regularization with Matrix Functions (Matlab)
+Regularization of Inverse Problems by an Approximate Matrix-Function Technique (Matlab)

 The code in this repository is discussed in the paper:
-- S. Cipolla, F. Durastante.
-A Matrix–Function Technique for Iterative Regularization.
+- S. Cipolla, M. Donatelli, F. Durastante.
+Regularization of Inverse Problems by an Approximate Matrix-Function Technique. *Submitted*

 So if you use it please cite the work together with:
 - Hansen, Per Christian; Jørgensen, Jakob Sauer.
 AIR Tools II: algebraic iterative reconstruction methods, improved implementation.
 Numer.
 Algorithms 79 (2018), no. 1, 107--137.